-Creating the best ecommerce checkout for customers is about developing a great customer experience and improving conversions.
-When doing this, you should also be focusing on reducing your checkout abandonment rate, as customers that leave have a significant impact on your bottom line.
+Creating the best ecommerce checkout for customers is about developing a great customer experience to improve your conversion rate.
+For best results, focus on reducing your checkout abandonment rate, as customers that leave have a significant impact on your bottom line.

 Checkout abandonment is when customers leave the payment process after it has been initiated.
 These customers represent lost revenue to your business, as you have expended marketing, operational, and development costs to get customers to this point.
 You should always work to reduce your checkout abandonment rate.

-Know the difference between checkout and cart abandonment to identify where customers are leaving your payment portal.
+Know the difference between checkout and cart abandonment to identify where customers are leaving in your sales funnel.
 Understand this clearly enough that you can start to identify why customers are leaving.

 Here are a few to get you thinking about why customers may be leaving:

-A common payment flow follows these basic steps:
+A common checkout flow follows these basic steps:

 This will vary somewhat based on what you sell.
 For example, digital goods will never require shipping details as the product will be directly downloaded.
 In general, the ecommerce checkout will follow these main steps, whether you use a single-page, multi-page, or more complex process.

-Now that we’ve covered checkout abandonment, the differences between checkout and cart abandonment, the main reasons for customers leaving payment, and a typical checkout flow, we can look at tactics to improve your ecommerce checkout page.
+Now that we’ve covered checkout abandonment, the differences between checkout and cart abandonment, the main reasons for customers leaving payment, and a typical checkout flow, let’s look at tactics to improve your ecommerce checkout page.

 We’ve compiled a list of some of the best and most common strategies for improving your ecommerce checkout to drive conversions and gain more revenue.
 Test each on your store and monitor the impact they have on your conversions.

 Any modern ecommerce checkout page design should be made to be mobile-friendly (and maybe even have the mobile version prioritized over desktop).
-When developing your layout and integrating call to actions, make sure that the design will work on a mobile device.
-Each click should also be able to work as a tap and the experience should be just as responsive for mobile users.
+When developing your layout and integrating call-to-actions, make sure that the design is responsive.

 Why it’s important: Over 50% of online shopping is now done using a mobile device.
 If you fail to optimize for mobile, you will be missing a large segment of your customers.

 While it’s important to gain recurring customers and foster retention, you don’t want to discourage one-time buyers.
-Make sure that a guest checkout is available to customers and is easy to access so that visitors can easily buy.
-Make login possible so customers can skip data entry, but always make guest checkout as simple as it is for members.
+Make sure that a guest checkout is available to customers so that visitors can easily buy.
+Allow one-time buyers to input their email and continue with their purchase.

 Stick to the bare necessities only.
 Collect the information you absolutely require from the customer, eliminating any unneeded steps and streamlining the process.
 If you can, get a customer’s email early in the process, as this is the only essential piece of information you need to be able to follow up with and market a product to them.